CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 ## You might want to know the difference

-When we match an Event becuase someone discussed an Item using its DOI, the only processing that takes place is normalizing the DOI and checking that it exists.
+When we match an Event because someone discussed an Item using its DOI, the only processing that takes place is normalising the DOI and checking that it exists.
 You can see the full process in the Evidence Record for that Event, even though there's not much to it.

 When we match an Event because someone used a Landing Page, the Agent has to do some work to match it to a DOI.
 When we do this, we are making an implicit assertion that "this landing page is for this DOI".
 We are confident in the accuracy of our Agents, but it's important to understand that this is an automated process and might not be 100% reliable.